timsetsfire/dr-streamlit-llm-app/README.md

 `streamlit run app/app.py`

+Recommended -> create a virtual environment and `pip install -r ./app/requirements.txt` as well as streamlit.

-This will require the following environment variables:
+You will also need the following environment variables set:
 * `DATAROBOT_API_TOKEN`
 * `DATAROBOT_ENDPOINT`